How to Protect Your WordPress Files and Directories Using .htaccess?

 2. An alternative solution

-While all the above solutions are effective to restrict access to your WordPress files, it cannot be denied that it poses a great risk to your website.
+While all the above solutions are effective to restrict access to files and directories in WordPress, it cannot be denied that it poses a great risk to your website.
 Why?
 Well, because you are fiddling with a very crucial configuration file.
 Even a misplaced dot can disrupt the functionality of your site!
 Scary, right?

 Therefore, if you are not an expert, it is best to use a security plugin for WordPress website as it will help harden your website.
 A WordPress plugin called MalCare can take care of your site’s security aspects.
 Be it blacklisting specific IP addresses, implementing website hardening measures in place, protecting your login page, scanning for malware, or many such important security measures, MalCare does it all!